HakamShams/RiverMamba_code/README.md

 ### Vision Mamba

 Inside the models there is a [vim folder](models/vim).
-This is based on Vision Mamba works i.e., https://github.com/hustvl/Vim/tree/main/vim.
+This is based on Vision Mamba works for example, https://github.com/hustvl/Vim/tree/main/vim.
 You have to copy the scripts inside this folder into their respective directory after you set up the environment.
 For example if you set up a virtual environment then [mamba_simple.py](models/vim/mamba_simple.py) and [mamba2_simple.py](models/vim/mamba2_simple.py) should be copied to the directory: